Part Three: Free Will and Footloose

 Rev. Riley Shepard outlived a few of his own children, including Zedoc, (my paternal grandfather) who died in 1943.
 My father said that his grandfather Riley walked everywhere, and someone said that Rev. Riley walked from Jacksonville, North Carolina, to Wilmington, which seems hard to believe.
 If you drive non-stop, this would take over an hour.
 I have no way to fact check this information, but Rev. Riley certainly stayed trim and lived a long life.
-Almost everyone on that side had some form of heart disease or diabetes.
-(I'm looking at you, half-siblings, even the ones I may never meet.
-You should know this.)
+Almost everyone on that side had some form of heart disease or diabetes, so his epic walks must have helped him live so long.

 In the spring of 1987, my father sent me a journal, which he started by writing, "I begin this journal for my daughter" and he mailed it to me while I was at college.
 The journal was 30 pages long, explaining his childhood, his career, and the twists and turns of his life.
 He included 17 of his stage names and pen names, and the names of eight of his main romantic relationships.

 Here's what Dad wrote on Tuesday, June 9th, 1987, looking back on his youth and how he viewed his grandfather, Rev. Riley: